kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/4943-vpa-scope/README.md

 <!--
-**Note:** When your KEP is complete, all of these comment blocks should be removed.
+**Note:** When your AEP is complete, all of these comment blocks should be removed.

 To get started with this template:

 - [X] **Pick a hosting SIG.**
   Make sure that the problem space is something the SIG is interested in taking up.
-KEPs should not be checked in without a sponsoring SIG.
+AEPs should not be checked in without a sponsoring SIG.
 - [X] **Create an issue in kubernetes/enhancements** When filing an enhancement tracking issue, please make sure to complete all fields in that template.
-One of the fields asks for a link to the KEP.
-You can leave that blank until this KEP is filed, and then go back to the enhancement and add the link.
+One of the fields asks for a link to the AEP.
+You can leave that blank until this AEP is filed, and then go back to the enhancement and add the link.
 - [X] **Make a copy of this template directory.**
   Copy this template into the owning SIG's directory and name it